camerastudy/camerastudy.github.io/participate.md

 If you would like to participate in CAMERA and feel that you qualify for the study, the next step is to get in touch with us by email.
 You can use the contact form below or email us directly at <a href="mailto:cbhlab@sunnybrook.ca">cbhlab@sunnybrook.ca</a>.
 We will be in touch as soon as possible to set up a time to speak over the phone with you about your eligibility.
-During this roughly 20 minute phone call, during we will ask you some questions about your background to determine if you are eligible to participate.
+During this roughly 20 minute phone call, we will ask you some questions about your background to determine if you are eligible to participate.
 <br/><br/>
 After the phone call, the study team will review your answers to determine if you meet the eligibility criteria.
 We will